Cap-go/capacitor-llm/README.md

 For Android, you need to include a compatible LLM model in your app.
 The plugin uses MediaPipe's tasks-genai, which supports various model formats.

-When Gemini mini will be out of close alpha we might add it as default like we do Apple inteligence default https://developer.android.com/ai/gemini-nano/experimental
+When Gemini mini will be out of close alpha we might add it as default like we do Apple intelligence default https://developer.android.com/ai/gemini-nano/experimental

 **Important:** Your app's `minSdkVersion` must be set to 24 or higher.
 Update your `android/variables.gradle` file: